Know your audience: specializing grounded language models with listener subtraction: Methods

 \subsection{Datasets and metrics}

-The main datasets we use are transformed versions of Fashion-MNIST \cite{fashionMNIST}.
-Fashion-MNIST (FMNIST) is a dataset consisting of $28\times 28 \times 1$ grayscale images of different types of clothing items.
-We create a colored version (which we will refer to as cFMNIST), where each image is randomly colored with one of 8 colors.
-To test training with the crop listener, we then create a tiled version of cFMNIST (which we will refer to as tcFMNIST) where each image consists of two random cFMNIST images, one in the top-right, and one in the bottom-left.
-For more realistic images, we use the COCO dataset \cite{coco}.
-COCO images are resized so that the smallest dimension is $224$, then a center square crop is taken.
+The main datasets we use are transformed versions of Fashion-MNIST \citep{fashionMNIST}.
+Fashion-MNIST (FMNIST) consists of grayscale images of different types of clothing items.
+We create a colored version (cFMNIST), where each image is randomly colored with one of 8 colors.
+To test training with the crop listener, we then create a tiled version of cFMNIST (tcFMNIST) where each image consists of two random cFMNIST images, one in the top-right, and one in the bottom-left.
+For more realistic images, we use the COCO dataset \citep{coco}, taking center square crops of all images.
 Example images for all dataset and transform pairs are shown in Figure \ref{fig:samples}.

 For analysis metrics, we first evaluate the proportion of captions generated by the speaker on test images that had color words in them (``color prevalence'') and the proportion of captions that contained a clothing-related word (``FMNIST keyword prevalence'').
 Each of these metrics identifies language specialization.
-To ensure that the produced language remains image-relevant, we compute additional metrics measuring how often an object word used corresponded to an actual object in the image.
-Since the language model may know many synonyms, we used a set of synonyms when computing the object metrics, e.g., we would count ``shoe'' as a reference to a ``boot''.
+To measure image-relevance of produced language, we compute metrics measuring how often an object word used corresponded to an actual object in the image, accounting for synonyms.
 These metrics are referred to as ``object prevalence'' for cFMNIST, and ``bottom-left object prevalence'' and ``top-right object prevalence'' for tcFMNIST.
 For colors, it's difficult to enumerate all synonyms as the model often uses pairs of colors, e.g., ``blue and white'' for ``cyan''.
-Instead, we found that a ``color diversity'' metric---which measures the speaker's variation in color use---offers an effective (if slightly noisy) proxy for determining color relevance.
+Instead, we found that a ``color diversity'' metric---which measures the speaker's variation in color use---offers an effective proxy for determining color relevance.